Sunday, June 27, 2010

 B: Six words: “Out of time, out of place”.

 A: Is Andre Babić destined to become the next Ralph Siegel?
-If this Hooked On Classics also-ran is anything to go by, I suspect he is.
+If this Hooked on Classics also-ran is anything to go by, I suspect he is.

 V: Dump the other three-quarters of Quartissimo and give me the shorter one now!
 I love the way the backdrop is flipping through pages of music as if seeking inspiration, or perhaps the source of the plagiarism.
 The bits in Slovene sound terrible.